-In order to determine priorities for science and monitoring in Lake Ontario in 2018, a two-day workshop was held November 15-16, 2016, with the assistance of the International Joint Commission.
-At this workshop, advice was solicited from participants from 25 agencies on what the priorities should be and how to address the science priorities.
-The identified LAMP science priorities are summarized in chapter 6, Table 16.
-Many of these were the focus for the Lake Ontario 2018 CSMI field activities completed in 2018.
-The Lake Ontario Partnership, in close coordination with the GLWQA Annex 10 Science Subcommittee, will coordinate the planning and implementation of selected Lake Ontario science priorities.
+In order to help determine priorities for science and monitoring in Lake Ontario in 2018, a two-day workshop was held November 15-16, 2016, with the assistance of the International Joint Commission.
+At this workshop, advice was solicited from participants from over 20 agencies on what the priorities should

+Subcommittee, will coordinate the planning and implementation of selected Lake Ontario science priorities.
 Chapter 6 provides details regarding all science and monitoring priorities for Lake Ontario.